Category Archives: The Legal Immigrant – Immigration Blog

 Refusal of H-1B Admission to the United States Despite the Presentation of Valid Travel Documents and No Prior Violation of Nonimmigrant Status

-My client presented his valid Canadian passport and Form I-797, Approval Notice for H-1B petition, when he requested admission in H-1B status.
-He was, however, placed in secondary inspection at the San Francisco International Airport for further questioning.
-Upon determining that the true purpose of his request for admission was unclear, the CBP issued the Expedited Removal Order under (7)(A)(i) and included the lifetime bar under (6)(C)(i) as an additional inadmissibility ground.
+At the U.S. port of entry, my client presented his valid Canadian passport and Form I-797, Approval Notice for H-1B petition, when he requested admission in H-1B status.
+He was, however, placed in secondary inspection for further questioning.
+Upon determining the true purpose of his request for admission was unclear, the CBP issued the Expedited Removal Order under (7)(A)(i) and included the additional inadmissibility ground, (6)(C)(i).
 The CBP did not give him the option of withdrawing his application for admission to the United States.

-The Record of Sworn Statement (Form I-867A and Form I-831) indicated my client had good-faith intent to resume his employment at the H-1B petitioner, even though he had quit his position prior to his departure from the U.S. The Form I-797A, Approval Notice for the H-1B petition was still valid and was not withdrawn by the petitioner or revoked by USCIS.
+The Record of Sworn Statement indicated my client had good-faith intent to resume his employment at the H-1B petitioner, even though he had quit his position prior to departing the U.S. The Form I-797A, Approval Notice for the H-1B petition was still valid and was not withdrawn by the petitioner or revoked by USCIS.

 Facts and Arguments Supporting Reconsideration of Inadmissibility Findings